I’m sure you’ve come down with a case of Grass Is Greener Syndrome before. I know I have.

 One of the most devastating relationships to be in is with a partner who has Grass Is Greener Syndrome.

-Every source I found on the internet defines Grass Is Greener Syndrome as (I’m summing it up in my own words here):
+Every source I found on the internet defines Grass Is Greener Syndrome as (I’m summing it up in my own words here from what I found):

-Phenomena in which someone believes what they currently have is no longer adequate, satisfying, ample or enough.
-Because of this, doubt creeps in and the belief that better is out there is adopted and acted upon.
+Grass is Greener Syndrome is when someone believes what they currently have is no longer adequate, satisfying, ample, or enough.
+Because of this, doubt creeps in and the belief that “better is out there” is adopted and acted upon.
 This is generally followed by a complete lack of regard for the emotional casualties upon exit – whether that exit is physical or emotional.

 Here’s my definition: